top of page

 *For further context on the song check out the 'Minisode 1: Blue Hour' album summary

-ADDITIONAL CONTENT NOTE: 'We Lost The Summer' speaks broadly to the experiences of youth during the pandemic; however, TXT also has an unofficial song, F2020, which serves as a more personal reflection of the members' feelings during the pandemic.
+ADDITIONAL CONTENT NOTE: 'We Lost The Summer' speaks broadly to the experiences of youth during the pandemic; however, TXT also has a cover of Avenue Beat's song F2020, where they rewrote the lyrics of the verses to serve as a more personal reflection of the members' feelings during the pandemic.

 LYRICS - ENGLISH TRANSLATION